le-croissant/react-todo/README.md

 ## React todo

-A responsive, theme-switchable todo list built with React and Vite.
+A responsive, theme-switchable todo list built with React using [Vite](https://vite.dev/) template.

-> This is a work in progress.
-Code will be rafactored and some features will be included in upcoming commits.
+All data is stored locally in your browser.

 ### Features

 -   You can add, complete and remove tasks
+-   You can search tasks using searchbar
 -   You can filter by all, active and finished
--   You can search tasks using searchbar
 -   You can change theme from light to dark and vice versa

+### Tech stack

+-   Vite
+-   React
+-   CSS